Fall in love with this unique country

 Cherry blossoms, geisha, tea ceremonies, sake, Shinto and sacred temples; Japan has it all, and when you travel through cities and countryside alike by rail, it is all too easy to fall in love with this unique country

-Board your flight to Dubai, then once in the United Arab Emirates continue your journey by air, flying directly to Tokyo where you'll arrive on Day 2.
+Board your flight to Beijing, then continue your journey by air, flying directly to Tokyo where you'll arrive on Day 2.
 A coach transfer is included to your hotel and after time to check, there'll be a short orientation tour of the area.

-Begin your Japanese experience with a fullday's guided city tour of Tokyo, where cutting edge technology sits alongside ancient temples, flashing neon lights, and shining skyscrapers towering above stunning Shinto shrines.
+Begin your Japanese experience with a full-day's guided tour of Tokyo, a city where cutting edge technology sits alongside ancient temples, flashing neon lights, and shining skyscrapers that tower above stunning Shinto shrines.
 Included in the sights you'll see are Tokyo's government building, whose observation deck you'll visit for panoramic views over the city, the Meiji Jingu Shrine, dedicated to deified spirits of Emperor Meiji and Empress Shoken, as well as some free time in Harajuku and Omotesando, one of Tokyo's premier shopping districts.
-After seeing the regal double-bridged entrance to the Imperial Palace Plaza you'll head into the Ginza district, renowned for its sushi restaurants.
+After enjoying beautiful Hamarikuy Garden with tea and sweets, view the regal double-bridged entrance to the Imperial Palace Plaza.

-Continue your explorations on the morning of Day 4 as you travel by coach to the Senso-ji Buddhist temple, dedicated to the Bodhisattva Kannon - otherwise known as the goddess of mercy.
-Afterward, take a stroll along Nakamise shopping street, one of the oldest of it's kind in the whole of Japan.
+Continue your explorations on the morning of Day 4 by visiting the Edo Museum, then travel by coach to the Senso-ji Buddhist temple, dedicated to the Asakusa Kannon - otherwise known as the goddess of mercy.
+Afterward, take a stroll along Nakamise shopping street, one of the oldest of its kind in the whole of Japan.
 Enjoy a group lunch at a local restaurant before an afternoon and evening at leisure.

 Board the world-famous bullet train today for a high-speed journey to Hiroshima, a city that rose to prominence after the dropping of the atomic bomb by the United States Air Force on 6th August 1945.
 Approximately 90% of the city was levelled, and Hiroshima's busiest commercial district was eradicated - leaving an open field.
 This was turned into the Hiroshima Peace Memorial Park, which opened on 1st April 1954.
 You'll also spend time at the A-bomb Dome, the closest building to the hypo-centre of the bomb that remained at least partially standing.
 It would have been demolished, but was more intact than originally thought, and in 1996 it was designated a UNESCO World Heritage Site.
 Entrance is also included to the Hiroshima Peace Memorial Museum.